 Site Assessment Module

 Provides an assessment of potential sources of conflicts across ecological and social variables for a user-defined area.
-View the tool for Madhya Pradesh and Maharashtra and instructional video below.

 Planning Module